Unsupervised Dense Information Retrieval with Contrastive Learning: Method

 \section{Method}

 In this section, we describe how to train a dense retriever with no supervision.
-We review the model architecture and then describe contrastive learning - a key component of its training.
+We review the model architecture and then describe contrastive learning --- a key component of its training.

 The objective of a retriever is to find relevant documents in a large collection for a given query.
 Thus, the retriever takes as input the set of documents and the query and outputs a relevance score for each document.
-A standard approach is to encode each query--document pair with a neural network~\citep{nogueira2019passage}.
+A standard approach is to encode each query-document pair with a neural network~\citep{nogueira2019passage}.
 This procedure requires re-encoding every document for any new query and hence does not scale to large collections of documents.
-Instead, we propose to use a bi-encoder architecture, where documents and queries are encoded independently~\citep{huang2013learning,karpukhin2020dense}.
-One can compute the relevance score by taking the dot product (or cosine similarity) between the document's representation and the representation of the query.
-More precisely, given a pair of query $q$ and document $d$, we encode each of them independently using the same model, $f_\theta$, parametrized by $\theta$.
-The relevance score $s(q, d)$ is then the dot product of the resulting representations:
+Instead, we follow standard approaches~\citep{huang2013learning,karpukhin2020dense} in information retrieval and use a bi-encoder architecture where documents and queries are encoded independently.
+The relevance score between a query and a document is given by the dot product between their representations after applying the encoder.
+More precisely, given a query $q$ and document $d$, we encode each of them independently using the same model, $f_\theta$, parameterized by $\theta$.
+The relevance score $s(q, d)$ between a query $q$ and a document $d$ is then the dot product of the resulting representations:

 In practice, we use a transformer network for $f_{\theta}$ to embed both queries and documents.
-The representation $f_\theta(q)$ (resp. $f_\theta(d)$) for a query (resp. document) is obtained by averaging the hidden representations of the last layer.
+Alternatively, two different encoders can be used to encode queries and documents respectively as in DPR~\citep{karpukhin2020dense}.
+Empirically, we observed that using the same encoder, such as in~\citet{xiong2020approximate} and \citet{reimers2019sentence}, generally improves robustness in the context of zero-shot transfer or few-shot learning, while having no impact on other settings.
+Finally, the representation $f_\theta(q)$ (resp. $f_\theta(d)$) for a query (resp. document) is obtained by averaging the hidden representations of the last layer.
 Following previous work on dense retrieval with neural networks, we use the BERT base uncased architecture and refer the reader to \citet{devlin2018bert} for more details.